Antônio Silva (fighter): Post-UFC career

 After the release from UFC, Silva fought Ivan Shtyrkov in Russia on 18 November 2016.
 He lost the fight via unanimous decision.

 He then faced Vitaly Minakov at Fight Nights Global 68 on 2 June 2017.
 He lost the fight via knockout in the second round.

 On 28 July 2020, it was announced that Silva had signed a contract with Taura MMA.
 He was expected to make his promotional debut against Brett Martin at Taura MMA 11 on 30 October 2020.
 However, the bout was cancelled on the fight week.

 Subsequently, Silva signed with Arena Fighting Championship and was expected to face Chris Barnett at AFC 2 on 12 December 2020, but the whole event was postponed due to multiple COVID-19 cases.

 Silva made his return to MMA against Quentin Domingos on 13 June 2021 at Megdan Fighting 9.
 He lost the fight via TKO in the second round.

 Silva was scheduled to headline Gamebred FC 2 against Alex Nicholson on September 11, 2021.
 However, his prevailing contract with Eagle Fighting Championship prevented him from competing at the event and he was replaced by Jonathan Ivey.
 In turn, Silva was scheduled to face Davit Modzmanashvili at an EFC event on September 26, 2021.
 However, Bigfoot Silva pulled out of the bout.

 Silva was scheduled to face Tyrone Spong on January 28, 2022, at EFC 44.
 However, he was pulled from the bout to be replaced by Sergei Kharitonov.

 Silva returned against Oleg Popov at MMA Series 53 on June 24, 2022.
 He lost the bout, getting knocked out 15 seconds into the 2nd round.

-On December 27, 2022, Silva announced his retirement from MMA competition.
-After retirement, Silva will continue his involvement in the sport as a grappling and BJJ coach.